aswinvk28/cpp-performance-math-problems/README.md

+# C++ computational model with QSR and Autodiff (Autodifferentiation)

+The computational model used in this project to demonstrate the capabilities of performance optimization is the Navier Stokes momentum conservation model adapted from Monte Carlo diffusion as a dispersion relation.

+The code repository uses **[Docker](https://www.docker.com/)** and **[Autodiff](https://github.com/autodiff/autodiff)** packages.

 # Navier Stokes Momentum Conservation Model

 We take a segment of air of length `l`.
 Using the theory of Air Dynamics and Law of Diffusion, we find the discretised momentum conservation model evaluated from a velocity time series.